baptiste-fourmont/flashcard-game/README.md

 # flashcard-game

-It's a game card with answers and questions
+It's a play card with responses and questions.

-You have fully administration pages:
+You have full Administration Pages:
-- Create Account
+- Set up an account.
 - Delete Account
 - Change Password
 - Verification Multiple Account
 - Card Reveal
-- Create Card / Delete / Chanching Name
+- Create a map / Remove / Change the name.
 - Create Deck / Update it / Modify
 - Create Category / Delete etc
 - Systeme of Point